The Story of Fibre

 • Cleans the bowel wall, softens stools and increases faecal bulk – thereby reducing the risk of constipation, diverticulitis and haemorrhoids

-What are the best sources of fibre?
+The best sources of fibre

 What are the best prebiotics?